-There are actually a number of reasons for why this is the case and each one is important.
+There are actually a number of reasons why this is the case and each one is important.

-In this article, I will go over 12 major reasons for why you may be experiencing hypothyroid symptoms.
+In this article, I will go over 12 major reasons why you may be experiencing hypothyroid symptoms.

 Each section will also include further information and help for you to utilize to solve/test for that issue.